-Mycophenolic Acid ReadyMade™ Solution is provided as a sterile-filtered solution formulated in high concentration β-cyclodextrin solution at a concentration of 12.5 mg/ml.
-Molecular biology grade β-cyclodextrin is used as a solubility enhancer.
+Mycophenolic Acid ReadyMade™ Solution is provided as a sterile-filtered solution formulated in β-cyclodextrin solution at a concentration of 12.5 mg/ml for enhanced solubility.

 Mycophenolic Acid is a natural active metabolite of Mycophenolate mofetil.
 Mycophenolic Acid was discovered by Bartolomeo Gosio in 1893.
 It can inhibit DNA synthesis of T and B lymphocytes via selective inhibition of inosine monophosphate dehydrogenase.
 It also acts as an immunosuppressive agent commonly used in solid-organ transplantation.
 As a selection agent, it is used for transfected animal cells expressing the E. coli gene for xanthine-guanine phosphoribosyl transferase.
 SBECD is an excipient for enhanced solubility and stabilty.